vandersonmota/fcreplay/README.md

 ## Character Detection
 OpenCV is used to analise the video and match character names from the health bars.
-It does this by template matching the included character name images against the video ever 60 frames.
+It does this by template matching the included character name images against the video every 60 frames.
 Depending on your OBS recording settings you might need to regenerate the images.

 ### A few more notes: